mantidproject/documents/Design/ThirdpartyDependencies.md

   * Where would we store binary artifacts?
 Or just store recipes?
   * Bintray has been considered but its price could be prohibitive.
+  * What would be the rough time to build locally per machine as an estimate?
+    * If it's an hour per developer per say 6-12 months, configuring remote artefacts / storage / retention vs building locally would become a factor

 3. Other things not considered here?